iucario/blog/src/data/blog/algorithm/graph.md

         Push `(new_cost, neighbor)` to heap

 - Complexity: Time `O(E log(V))`, Space `O(V)`
-- Does not work on negative path.
-Because no revisit.
 - Can be run on every start node to find all-pairs shorted paths

 ### Bellman-Ford Algorithm